What Fractional Executives Actually Earn: Rates by Role (2026)

 Fractional Executive Rates in the United Kingdom

 The UK market has grown considerably, with fractional roles becoming more common across both the London tech corridor and regional scale-ups.
-Employer National Insurance contributions increased to 15% from April 2025, with the threshold lowered to £5,000 (HMRC, 2025/26), which has made full-time senior hires meaningfully more expensive and accelerated interest in fractional models.
+Employer National Insurance sits at 15%, with the secondary threshold held at £5,000 for the 2026/27 tax year (HMRC), the structure introduced in April 2025.
+That has made full-time senior hires meaningfully more expensive and accelerated interest in fractional models.
 The UK cost page has full detail.

 Role-by-role benchmarks (GBP per month)